maxio-com/ab-dotnet-sdk/doc/controllers/subscription-components.md

 ## Price Point ID usage

-If you are using price points, for metered and prepaid usage components, Chargify gives you the option to specify a price point in your request.
+If you are using price points, for metered and prepaid usage components, Advanced Billing gives you the option to specify a price point in your request.

 You do not need to specify a price point ID.
 If a price point is not included, the default price point for the component will be used when the usage is recorded.